The global spread of the coronavirus: Where is it?

 - Sri Lanka -

-Sri Lanka confirmed its first case of the virus on Monday -- a 43-year-old Chinese woman who entered the country as a tourist last week from Hubei province.
+Sri Lanka confirmed its first case on Monday -- a 43-year-old Chinese tourist from Hubei province.

-She is being treated in hospital, a spokesman at the Infectious Diseases Hospital (IDH) near Colombo told AFP.

 - Taiwan -